scriptituk/tv-test-card-maker/README-beta.md

 which led to an enjoyable and fulfilling career, including a training spell with the BBC.
 Back then, after persistently borrowing GJK’s books from the Horsham lending library, I managed to save enough money to buy my own (below).
-Even now they are a fascinating read, and many principles explained are still relevant.
+Even now they are a fascinating read, and many principles explained are relevant today.

 ![Radio and Audio Servicing Handbook](assets/Radio-and-Audio-Servicing-Handbook-ed2-thumb.png) &nbsp;
 ![Television Servicing Handbook](assets/Television-Servicing-Handbook-ed2-thumb.png) &nbsp;